 General Manager – Engineering Leadership

-Tania joined us in March 2017 after a long career at MWH, an engineering and management consulting firm where she was General Manager of Water and Waste.
-She leads our work on professional engineering practice and policy, grows our continuing professional development portfolio and fosters relationships with our technical groups.
-She is a passionate supporter of engineering graduates and of raising the profile of the engineering profession.
+I joined Engineering New Zealand in March 2017 after a long career at engineering and management consulting firm MWH, where I was General Manager of Water and Waste.
+The Engineering Leadership team takes care of professional engineering practice and policy, growing our continuing professional development portfolio and fostering relationships with our technical groups.
+I’m passionate about supporting engineering graduates and raising the profile of the engineering profession.